Goodness in $n$-angulated categories: Cluster tilting categories

 vertically by construction, and

 by definition.
 Similarly, the suspension of the third row of $\Gamma_{ji}$ is the last row of $\Gamma_{j+1,i}$, so we complete our extension of $\Gamma_{ji}$ by composing the vertical morphisms in

-We refrain from naming these compositions at this point, but we notice that the square enveloping $\Omega_{j+1,i}$ and $\Sigma\Omega_{ji}$ is commutative, since the individual squares are anticommutative.
-Composing the diagram vertically, we will think of the enveloping square as the vertical composition of $\Omega_{j+1,i}$ and $\Sigma\Omega_{ji}$ and thus we denote it by $\Sigma\Omega_{ji}\circ_v \Omega_{j+1,i}$.
+We refrain from naming these compositions at this point, but we notice that the rectangle enveloping $\Omega_{j+1,i}$ and $\Sigma\Omega_{ji}$ is commutative, since the individual squares are anticommutative.
+Composing the diagram vertically, we will think of the enveloping rectangle as the vertical composition of $\Omega_{j+1,i}$ and $\Sigma\Omega_{ji}$ and thus we denote it by $\Sigma\Omega_{ji}\circ_v \Omega_{j+1,i}$.
 All told, we obtain a commutative diagram

 where the dashed morphisms represent the composite maps we constructed above.
 Applying this specific construction to $\Gamma_{1i}$, i.e.\ the diagram (\ref{gamma1i}), we denote the resulting $5\times 4$ diagram by $\Gamma_{i}^1$.
 We now repeat the procedure to $\Gamma_i^1$, noticing that the fourth row of this diagram corresponds to the first row of $\Gamma_{3i}$ and the suspension of the fourth row of $\Gamma_i^1$ is the last row of $\Gamma_{3i}$.
 This grafting procedure thus produces a $6\times 4$ diagram which we denote by $\Gamma_i^2$, and in which the lowest row is $\Sigma^3A_{1\bullet}$ and the lower right hand square is anticommutative since it is the one we denote by